maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 <em class="figure">Fig. 3: the attention output</em>

+The above is really just another way of viewing the same calculation we saw for `att_x` in Fig 0. except we are now doing it for a mini-batch and not a single example.

-Given we can think of each row of $a$ as representing a probability distribution then multiplying $x$ by this and summing can be thought of (is the same) as calculating expectation over all words in the sentence of a word being important in determining sentiment.
+As we can think of each row of $a$ as representing a probability distribution then multiplying $x$ by this and summing can be thought of (is the same) as calculating expectation over all words in the sentence of a word being important in determining sentiment.
 By calculating the expectation over all words in the sentence we allow them all to contribute (even though it's likely only a few will) - this is called soft attention.

 Enough explanations, let's see the code!